Inspireurope+ coordinates and strengthens support in Europe for researchers at risk.

-Ten European partner organisations have joined forces in an ambitious initiative to support researchers at risk.
+Ten European partner organisations joined forces in September 2019 in an ambitious initiative to support researchers at risk.
 Researchers at risk include researchers, scholars, scientists at all stages of their research careers, who are experiencing threats to their life, liberty, or research career, and those who are displaced because of such threats.

 Inspireurope begins from the view that excellence in research depends upon open scientific debate, and is driven by a multiplicity of ideas, people and perspectives.

-The project anchors the excellent work already underway across Europe in support of researchers at risk, and lays the groundwork for a durable support structure in Europe.
-The Inspireurope Coordinating Committee promotes the good support measures already in place at the national and European level, encourages their replication and expansion, facilitates greater coordination and peer-learning between national-level and European-level research and innovation initiatives, and provides concrete recommendations on sustaining such support over the long-term.
-Through stakeholder fora and mutual learning opportunities, the project breaks down barriers between the academic and non-academic sector towards the common goal of integrating the research talent of researchers at risk.
-Through outreach, the project encourages the development of new support initiatives in particular in Central, Southern and Eastern Europe.
-Through guidance, coaching, and training, researchers will stand a better chance of accessing existing EU and national funding and support; while future employers will gain new insights into existing frameworks in Europe for the integration of research talent.
+The project anchored the excellent work already underway across Europe in support of researchers at risk, and laid the groundwork for a durable support structure in Europe.
+The Inspireurope Coordinating Committee promoted the good support measures already in place at the national and European level, encouraged their replication and expansion, facilitated greater coordination and peer-learning between national-level and European-level research and innovation initiatives, and provided concrete recommendations on sustaining such support over the long-term.
+Through stakeholder fora and mutual learning opportunities, the project broke down barriers between the academic and non-academic sector towards the common goal of integrating the research talent of researchers at risk.
+Through outreach, the project encouraged the development of new support initiatives in particular in Central, Southern and Eastern Europe.
+Through guidance, coaching, and training, researchers were offered a better chance of accessing existing EU and national funding and support; while future employers gained new insights into existing frameworks in Europe for the integration of research talent.